liatrio/wikify/README.md

 # dogist
-Easily get the gist of DevOps tools.
+Easily get the gist of DevOps tools, including:
+  - dsads